mlpack/mlpack/doc/developer/bindings.md

 parameter.
 Then as arguments to the macros, the name, description, and sometimes the single-character alias and the default value of the parameter.

-To give a flavor of how these definitions look, the definition
+To give an idea of how these definitions look, the definition

 ```c++
 PARAM_STRING_IN("algorithm", "The algorithm to use: 'svd' or 'blah'.", "a");